chimera-linux/cports/Usage.md

 you already have a suitable root in place, so you can run `cbuild bootstrap` directly in your own system.

+If you want to continue a failed build during stage 1 and onwards without doing a cleanup, you simply need to use normal `pkg` while pointing `cbuild` to the current-stage `bldroot` and `packages`.
+Using just `bootstrap` to continue will try packaging `base-chroot` for the stage, which will result in all the usual cleanup being done, so the affected template will restart from scratch.

 <a id="cbuild_reference"></a>
 ## Cbuild Reference